jminjares4/Digital-System-2-Template/Lab3/README.md

 1) Based on the provided `Block Diagram` and final `ASM` Chart, specify the contents of the `ROM` table.
 2) Specify the contents of the Programming table based on the `ROM` table in part 1.

+## In lab session
+**1.** Understand and synthesize all the modules of the ASM design implementation.
+   * Create a 4-bit register using D Flip Flops.
+   * Create the ROM module by using the Programming table created for the prelab.

+**2.** In the main schematic, set up the state register and ROM using the circuit diagram provided.
+YP, NS and the clock should be input markers.
+HYL, HRL, HW and HDNW should be connected to output markers.
+Both the present state and next state nets should be connected to output markers.

+**3.** Generate a Verilog Test Fixture to perform verification of the HAWK circuit

+**4.** Run the simulation and analyze the behavior of the ASM HAWK using ISim tool:

+*Requirements:*

+- [ ]  Schematic
+- [ ]   Testbench
+- [ ]   Simulation Waveform

 # D-Flip-Flop (DFF) Module
 ```verilog
 module DFF(input D, input clk, output reg Q);